PierfrancescoSoffritti/android-youtube-player/README.md

 ```
 You can read more about PlayerUIController [here](#playeruicontroller).

+You can also build your own custom UI, [read more here](#create-your-own-custom-ui).

 ### Release the YouTubePlayerView
 Remember to release the `YouTubePlayerView` when you're done using it, by calling `YouTubePlayerView.release()`.